linux-integrity/ima-doc/ima-concepts.rst

 There are no compile time or boot command line specifiers and no equivalent to the IMA :ref:`boot-time-custom-policy`.
-There is an equivalent to the IMA :ref:`run-time-custom-policy`, writing a value to ``/sys/kernel/security/integrity/evm``.
+There is an equivalent to the IMA :ref:`runtime-custom-policy`, writing a value to ``/sys/kernel/security/integrity/evm/evm``.
 For example:

 ::

-   echo 1 > /sys/kernel/security/integrity/evm
+   echo 1 > /sys/kernel/security/integrity/evm/evm

 will enable signature verification, HMAC verification and creation.

 ::

-   echo 0x80000002 > /sys/kernel/security/integrity/evm
+   echo 0x80000002 > /sys/kernel/security/integrity/evm/evm

-will enable signature verification and disable all further run-time modification of ``/sys/kernel/security/integrity/evm``.
+will enable signature verification and disable all further run-time modification of ``/sys/kernel/security/integrity/evm/evm``.

+The lock, bit 31 (0x80000000), is useful when bit 1 (Signature only) is set to block setting bit 0 (HMAC and signature).
+This limits EVM to verifying file signatures, without loading an HMAC key.

 Echoing a value is additive; the new value is added to the existing initialization flags.
 A bit cannot be cleared.
 For example, after

 ::

-   echo 2 > /sys/kernel/security/integrity/evm
+   echo 2 > /sys/kernel/security/integrity/evm/evm
-   echo 1 > /sys/kernel/security/integrity/evm
+   echo 1 > /sys/kernel/security/integrity/evm/evm

 the resulting value will be 3.

-The lock, bit 31, is useful when bit 1 (Signature only) is set to block setting bit 0 (HMAC and signature).
-This limits EVM to verifying file signatures, without loading an HMAC key.
+   Note: While ``cat`` will show the value, the lock, bit 31, is not displayed.

 .. _evm-hmac: